 “What can I learn from this?”
 “How can I improve?”
 “How can I help my client do better?”

 By being aware of the conversation going on in- side your head, you can work to change the way you think.
 And before you know it, you’ll find you’ve changed your fixed mindset dialogue from saying things like, “Don’t do it.
 It’s not worth the risk.
 Don’t share your writing.
 Your dream could be destroyed.” to a growth mindset that says things like, “Make it happen.
 Develop your skills.
 Learn.
 Improve.
 Become a better writer.
 Pursue your dream.”

-2. Think differently about your mind.
 Many people think we are born smart, dumb, or average.
 However, Dweck cites research and numerous studies which show the more you challenge yourself, the stronger your brain gets and the more it grows.
 This means things you once found difficult or maybe even impossible become easy over time as you practice.

-3. Have patience with yourself.
 Realize that learning takes time and practice.
 Instead of focusing on your successes and failures, try focusing on whether or not you learn something new each day.

-4. When you experience rejections, reach out for information that will help you improve.
 When you don’t get the result you were hoping for, think about your goal and what you can do to stay on track.
 Ask yourself what kinds of steps you could take to succeed or what information you could gather.

 For example, if you have a writing project that doesn’t do well, you could ask an instructor mentor or a writer who is more experienced than you what you could do to improve it.

 The critical thing is to make a concrete, growth-oriented plan.